ucsd-cse11-s20/exam2/README.md

 ### Task 3

 In the file `ExamplesSearch.java`, add a new class called `AllQuery` implementing `ImageQuery`.
 It should have a field of type `ImageQuery[]` and a corresponding constructor to initialize that field.
 Its `matches` method should return true when _all_ of the queries in the list match the given image.
-If the query array is empty, `matches` should always return `true`.
+If the query array is empty, `matches` should return `true` on all inputs.

 Create at least three `AllQuery`s with arrays of size 0, 3 and 5, each containing different queries.
 Demonstrate using each query's `matches` method on at least two different `ImageData` inputs, once returning `true` and once returning `false`.
 So at least 6 tests in total.